Kamillah Hanks: New York City Council

 In November 2021, Kamillah Hanks was elected to the New York City Council to represent the 49th District.

 Hanks was appointed Chair of the Committee on Public Safety and serves as a member of the Committee on Civil Service and Labor, Committee on Education, Committee on Environmental Protection, Committee on Finance, Committee on Land Use, and the Subcommittee on Zoning and Franchises.
 As Chair of the Public Safety Committee, Council Member Hanks has chaired hearings on a number of topics, including, the Mayor's Blueprint to End Gun Violence, the Citywide Response to Hate Crimes and Discrimination, and Access to Firearms: City and State Efforts to Curb Gun Violence.

 During Women's History Month in 2022, she hosted Staten Island's first Women in Business Expo.
 The Expo brought attention to women owned businesses on Staten Island and showcased over 60 vendors from local businesses.

 During the Fiscal Year 2023 budget season, Hanks worked with fellow Staten Island City Council Members David Carr and Joe Borelli and City Council Speaker Adrienne Adams to secure $7 million in funding for the expansion of Richmond University Medical Center's NICU and PICU.

+In 2024, Hanks opposed the City of Yes plan to increase housing supply in New York City.
+The plan proposed modest changes to zoning such as allowing owners of single-family homes and duplexes to add an extra unit on their lots, permit slightly more housing supply near transit stations, and ease the conversion of empty office buildings into housing.
+Hanks, who represents Staten Island which has produced very little housing in the last decade, said that any housing plan should "maybe use a scalpel as opposed to a hammer."